 Ireland is heavily dependent on aviation links with the UK for trade and tourism.
 Some 44% of all flights to or from Ireland, approximately 113,000 flights per annum, are to or from the UK.
 The sector contributes more than €4 billion directly to Ireland’s GDP.
 The tourism sector is critically reliant on aviation connectivity and spending by overseas visitors is approximately €5 billion, of which just over €1 billion is from GB visitors.

-The European Commission has drafted a regulation to ensure basic air connectivity with the UK in the event of a no-deal Brexit scenario.
-The regulation provides for temporary measures for 12 months to ensure that, in a no deal scenario, air carriers from the UK can land in the EU and fly back to the UK (i.e. operate point to point flights) as well as measures to UK air carriers to fly over the territory of the EU, make stops in the EU for non-traffic purposes (e.g. refuelling without embarkation/ disembarkation of passengers), and perform scheduled and non-scheduled international passenger and cargo air transport services.
-On 4 September 2019, the European Commission published its proposals to extend this further to 24 October 2020 in the event of a No-Deal Brexit.
+The European Commission has adopted a regulation to ensure basic air connectivity with the UK in the event of a no-deal Brexit scenario.
+The regulation provides for temporary measures until 24 October 2020 to ensure that, in a no deal scenario, air carriers from the UK can land in the EU and fly back to the UK (i.e. operate point to point flights) as well as measures to UK air carriers to fly over the territory of the EU, make stops in the EU for non-traffic purposes (e.g. refuelling without embarkation/ disembarkation of passengers), and perform scheduled and non-scheduled international passenger and cargo air transport services.

 Traffic rights for UK carriers providing all-cargo services on routes from airports within the EU27 to third countries will only be available for a limited period of five months, however any such flight must have its origin or destination in the UK.
 UK air carriers will be able to provide scheduled air services on routes subject to public service obligations in the EU for a maximum of seven months.